Nessi-datatool/nessi/docs/demo-tutorial.md

-# Nessi Demo Tutorial
+# nessi.dev Demo Tutorial

-This tutorial provides a comprehensive walkthrough of Nessi's features using the demo script.
+This tutorial provides a comprehensive walkthrough of nessi.dev's features using the demo script.
 We'll explain each component and show you how to customize the demo for your needs.

 ## Overview